kcne/cnit-academy-api/README.md

 # additional options for npx prisma db seed
 SEED=42 # setting this variable creates reproducible results USERS=15 # number of users to create
+COURSES=10 # number of courses to create
+PROGRAMS=5 # number of programs to create
 ```

 A popular email service for testing is [ethereal](ethereal.email),